November 8, 2008

 You need a bag for long climbs that is as light as possible, yet also be warm enough for long stays in the mountains on approaches to climbs, plus camping in the valley while you sit out bad weather, which you’ll probably be doing 99.9999% of the time (needs to be mould resistant).

 The ideal approach is two have a valley bag and a climbing bag, with the valley bag being perhaps a cheap synthetic bag – 1/1.5kg - and the lighter bag a top quality down bag – which ideally would have a fill of around 300 grams.
 If you want one bag to do everything then a 500-gram fill bag will probably do it, with the only downside being that if your bag gets soaked you’ve got nothing to sleep in once back at the campsite.

 THE SUPER ALPINE CLIMBER

 Firstly you need to decide if you’re going to be wearing all your clothes in your bag and if you’re going to be using some kind of tent or bivy shelter?
-If so you can probably get away with a 600 gram fill or 1.5/2kg synthetic bag on most routes.
-If your going to be out in the open, or climbing in sever cold (-20 and below), then you should go for a 1000 gram or more down bag.
+If so you can probably get away with a 600-gram fill or 1.5/2kg synthetic bag on most routes.
+If you’re going to be out in the open or climbing in the severe cold (-20 and below), then you should go for a 1000 gram or more down bag.